samjones00/docs/docs/_documentation/Why-Servicestack.md

-ServiceStack now [integrates with all Major IDE's](/add-servicestack-reference.html) used for creating the best native experiences on the most popular platforms to enable a highly productive dev workflow for consuming Web Services, making ServiceStack the ideal back-end choice for powering rich, native iPhone and iPad Apps on iOS with Swift, Mobile and Tablet Apps on the Android platform with Java, OSX Desktop Appications as well as targetting the most popular .NET PCL platforms including Xamarin.iOS, Xamarin.Android, Windows Store, WPF, WinForms and Silverlight:
+ServiceStack now [integrates with all Major IDE's](/add-servicestack-reference.html) used for creating the best native experiences on the most popular platforms to enable a highly productive dev workflow for consuming Web Services, making ServiceStack the ideal back-end choice for powering rich, native iPhone and iPad Apps on iOS with Swift, Mobile and Tablet Apps on the Android platform with Java, OSX Desktop Applications as well as targeting the most popular .NET PCL platforms including Xamarin.iOS, Xamarin.Android, Windows Store, WPF, WinForms and Silverlight:

 <img src="https://raw.githubusercontent.com/ServiceStack/Assets/master/img/wikis/ide-ss-plugin-logos.png" align="right" />